valango/vue-proper/README.md

 will be available via [Vue.js $attrs](https://vuejs.org/v2/api/#vm-attrs)
 instance property.
 Injected `proper()` instance method will check out and apply those, overriding settings from static dictionary.

+### Internationalization
+There may be several ways to use [vue-i18n](https://github.com/kazupon/vue-i18n) or similar packages:
+   * translate the static contents of text dictionary once the language selection is made;
+   * use traditional $t(field) syntax in html template;
+   * call translation API from enhance() hook.

+The first option is probably the best.

-### Lifecycles
+### UI element lifecycles
-This is how Vue.js works - not part of this package, but still good know. ;)
+This is how Vue.js works - not part of this package, but still good to know. ;)

 1. Component initalization
    * `beforeMount` hook